SulavGaire/ComputerGraphicsLab/README.md

 -loleaut32
 -lole32
 7. Set C++ standard to c++11
-8. Write some codes and build the code with followin cofig:
+8. Write some codes and build the code with followin config:

       ![image](https://user-images.githubusercontent.com/55276059/152299456-2e5d2717-3530-4102-a84a-380ccaf49fe3.png)